lhkhiem28/LightX3ECG/README.md

 If you find the paper or the source code useful to your projects, please cite the following BibTeX:
 <pre>
 @article{LightX3ECG,
-    author={Le, Khiem H and Pham, Hieu H and Nguyen, Thao BT and Nguyen, Tu A and Thanh, Tien N and Do, Cuong D}, journal={Biomedical Signal Processing and Control},
+    author      = {Le, Khiem H and Pham, Hieu H and Nguyen, Thao BT and Nguyen, Tu A and Thanh, Tien N and Do, Cuong D}, title       = {Lightx3ecg: A lightweight and explainable deep learning system for 3-lead electrocardiogram classification}, journal     = {Biomedical Signal Processing and Control}, publisher   = {Elsevier},
-    publisher={Elsevier},
+    volume      = {85},
-    title={Lightx3ecg: A lightweight and explainable deep learning system for 3-lead electrocardiogram classification}, volume={85},
+    pages       = {104963},
-    pages={104963},
+    doi         = {10.1016/j.bspc.2023.104963}
 }
 </pre>